KPI Tree

 Compute savings comparison loading

-• Auto-generates child metrics for each dimension value
+• Auto-generates child metrics for each dimension value, labelled by value

 Semantic layer sync loading

-Governed definitions in dbt, operational context in KPI Tree.
+Governed definitions in dbt, the accountability layer in KPI Tree.

 • dbt Cloud remains the sole source of truth for metric calculations

-• Notifications via Slack, Email, WhatsApp, and SMS
+• Anomalies pushed to the Accountable owner via Slack, Email, WhatsApp, or SMS

-• MCP server exposes enriched dbt metrics to AI assistants
+• MCP server exposes RACI, significance-tested drivers, and verified impact to AI assistants

 RACI accountability matrix loading